codermandy/100-days-of-code/log.md

 **Today's Progress**: Update my portfolio site & complete the FCC css grid.

 **Thoughts:** I think I like css grid more than flexbox.
 I'll use css grid to my next project.
 Still need to do lot's of work.
-But "keep going" is my moto.
+But "keep going" is my motto.

 **Link to work:**
 1. [Create Your First CSS Grid](https://learn.freecodecamp.org/responsive-web-design/css-grid/create-your-first-css-grid)